oracle-livelabs/developer/dev-ai-data-platform/data-products/data-products.md

       ![Define a Data Product Recipient](./images/create-risk-dept-recipient.png "Define a Data Product Recipient")

-You’ve now successfully shared a governed, ready-to-query dataset from Autonomous Database with the Risk Department Lead—empowering them with the data they need to make informed decisions.
+***Congratulations!*** You’ve now successfully shared a governed, ready-to-query dataset from Autonomous Database with the Risk Department Lead—empowering them with the data they need to make informed decisions.

 ## Conclusion